A Complete Guide to Vaping

-But even today, 9.4 million British adults smoke cigarettes.
-That’s almost one in five of us.
-Even though everyone from Cancer Research UK to the NHS advise them to switch to vaping, they still smoke.
-We asked ourselves a question.
-One question.
+Even though everyone from Cancer Research UK to the NHS advise smokers to switch to vaping, people still smoke.
+So we asked ourselves a question; one question: Why?

-It's not because cigarettes taste better (they don't), cost less (they don't) or are healthier (they really aren't).
-It can only be because people don't understand vaping.
+It's not because cigarettes taste better (they don't), cost less (they don't), or are healthier (they aren't); it can only be because people don't understand vaping.

-So as one of the UK's leading manufacturers of vaping products and most popular vape brands, we decided to set things right.
-To give you the information you need to ditch smoking and start vaping.
+So, as one of the UK's leading manufacturers of vaping products and most popular vape brands, we decided to set things right - to give you the information you need to ditch smoking and start vaping.

 Welcome to the 88Vape Complete Guide to Vaping: Everything You Need to Know!

 For some, vaping is a hobby.
-For others, it's a way to quit smoking that's been far easier for them than using gum, patches or willpower.
+For others, it's a way to quit smoking that's easier than using gum, patches or willpower.
 And for the team here at 88Vape, vaping is a way of life.
 But none of those tell you exactly what vaping is.

 So let's get a little bit technical to begin with.